losrobbos/code-formatting-and-linting/README.md

 Long story short: Code Formatting is THE #1 absolute priority.
 Before you do not get a common agreement here, do not deal with Linting.

 Once you got your code formatting rules all set, you can go on with your Linting rules.

+### The intersection

+Linting also can be used to check if you applied certain classical code formatting rules.
+E.g. if you use 2 spaces for indentation or you use a semicolon to end a line.

+Remember: The final word here has the code formatter.
+The linter just SUGGESTS stuff and will not autocorrect stuff.

+It is actually nice if the linter already gives hints on wrong indentation.
+It reminds you to apply code formatting frequently at minimum before you commit the file and push it ;)

+So here you have to make sure that your linting rules line up with your code formatter rules to prevent inconsistencies and confusion.

 That's it!